Setup required configurations

 All the command flags documented below are mapped to their associated ENV var using upper case and CELLS_ prefix.
 For example : $ ./cells configure --bind :9876 is equivalent to $ export CELLS_BIND=":9876"; ./cells configure

-For backward compatibility reasons, the --cli, --yaml and --json flags do not respect the above rule (this might evolve in the 3.x version).
+For backward compatibility reasons, the --cli, --yaml and --json flags do not respect the above rule (this might evolve in a future version).
 They are respectively equivalent to CELLS_INSTALL_CLI, CELLS_INSTALL_YAML and CELLS_INSTALL_JSON ENV vars.

 ./cells configure [flags]